So Much More

 For many of the recipients of our 1,000 meals a day, their Meals on Wheels driver is the only person they see that day, or even that week.
 Specially trained to check on clients' well-being, our drivers perform a much-needed service that can enhance emotional well-being.
 And in fact, these well-being checks save 3-7 lives of our clients annually.

-Over 75% of our clients live at or below the poverty level.
+Over 85% of our clients live 185% below the federal poverty level.
 Many cannot cook or prepare their own meals.
 Donors like you are supporting their access to both nutritional and social opportunities.

 Meals' on Wheels' Impact ...
 With Your Help